singapore vegan travel guide

 Happy Hour is a thing here, but I feel it’s a scam, as you get diluted cocktails and the prices are still quite high.
 Trying the (original) Singapore Sling at Raffles (popular among influencers), is fun experience for cocktail enthusiasts.

-Grocery Shops – FairPrice is a general grocery store where you can get basic supplies – bread, fruit and veg, plant milk.
+Grocery Shops: FairPrice is a general grocery store where you can get all basic supplies like bread, fruit, veg and plant milk.

 Follow on Instagram 👉 @veganhaventravel